Vous n'êtes pas au Québec? Le service en français n’est offert que pour les habitations au Québec

 However, if it happens too often, eventually the company will run out of money (due to a poor loss ratio) and go out of business.
 That’s why underwriting exists: to help the company take the right kinds of risks, and make sure they’re earning enough money to cover the risks that they do take.

-The term “underwriter” can refer to the underwriting department within an insurance company, or to a company as a whole.
+The term underwriter can refer to the underwriting department within an insurance company, or to a company as a whole.
+Underwriter can also refer to a person working in the underwriting department.
 The underwriting company on an insurance policy is the one accepting the risk and agreeing to pay any claims that arise.
-For example, The Mutual Fire Insurance Company of British Columbia underwrites policies sold by Square One.
+For example, The Mutual Fire Insurance Company of British Columbia underwrites home insurance policies sold by Square One, while Zurich Insurance Company Ltd. underwrites car insurance policies.
 Many large insurance companies are their own underwriters.

 In home insurance, for example, the insurance company’s underwriting guidelines would specify which types of homes the company wants to insure.
 Any home that falls within the guidelines will be no problem to insure.
 Every insurance provider has their own underwriting guidelines.
 However, there are a few common factors that almost any home insurance underwriter will feature in their guidelines: